 Mariner’s Cove has a mining activity for kids where they have the chance to “pan” for treasures!

 For older kids, and something a bit different, check out Crossfire Adventure Paintball at Mariner’s Cove Boardwalk!
 Or Room Escape Cavendish.
 You have to work as a team to solve the clues and puzzles and escape in an hour or less.

 Shining Waters Family Fun Park

 Shining Waters Family Fun Park is a wonderful place to play with your family.
-You will definitely want to make a day of it, so pack some sandwiches, snacks, cold drinks, bathing suits, and towels (don’t forget the sunscreen!), and plan to stay from open ‘til close.
-Little kids have lots of fun rides and attractions to explore, while bigger kids can try the more adventurous rides, swim in the pool, and explore all the slides at the water park!
+You will definitely want to make a day of it.
+So pack some snacks, drinks, bathing suits, and towels (don’t forget the sunscreen!).
+Make a plan to stay from open ‘til close!
+Little kids have lots of fun rides and attractions to explore.
+Bigger kids can try the more adventurous rides!
+They can swim in the pool, and explore all the slides at the water park!
 There’s a large picnic area for you to stop for lunch, though there is food available for sale onsite.
 If you buy a bracelet, you can come and go from the property as you please, all day long!

 Things to do: Random Parent Tips

 - Before you decide to come and find a place to stay on a whim, check ahead!
 Accommodations book up WAY ahead of the summer.
 There are lots of places to stay, but you don’t want to be left disappointed!

 - There are many picnic spots in Cavendish, so you really can save some money by packing your food.
 Many families around Cavendish tote around coolers, so you won’t stand out.
 Coolers on wheels are also convenient for hauling children on, too.